Patrick Chung Injury Update: Patriots Player Leaves Super Bowl LIII, Appears To Suffer Broken Arm

 — ????????I. Ron Butterfly???? (@DFSBBallGuy) February 4, 2019

 Super Bowl LIII had been dominated by defense at the time of Patrick Chung’s exit, with the Patriots forcing a punt on every drive for the Los Angeles Rams and holding quarterback Jared Goff to under 50 yards passing.
-The Patriots held a 3-0 lead at the time of Chung’s injury, but the Rams took advantage on the next drive, making a rare journey across the 50-yard line and ultimately tying the game on a 53-yard field goal from kicker Greg Zuerline.
+The Patriots held a 3-0 lead at the time of Chung’s injury, but the Rams took advantage on the next drive, making a rare journey across the 50-yard line and ultimately tying the game on a 53-yard field goal from kicker Greg Zuerlein.

 Patrick Chung is down and appears to be in a lot of pain. pic.twitter.com/8lXjgjDUf3